-The equilibrium price of camp coolers is \$30, and the equilibrium quantity of camp coolers sold is 120.

-(b) The government imposes a \$5 tax on those selling camp coolers.
+- (a) Solve for equilibrium price and quantity in the market for camp coolers, and draw a graph illustrating this market. - (b) The government imposes a \$5 tax on those selling camp coolers.
 How will this change the supply function for coolers?
-(Hint: you may want to rearrange the supply function so that it is in the form "P=...", like the example from our slides)
+(Hint: you may want to rearrange the supply function so that it is in the form "P=...", like the example from our slides) - (c) Solve for the new equilibrium price and quantity sold after the tax is implemented. - (d) Modify your graph from part (a) to show the impact of the tax. - (e) Calculate how much revenue the government earns from the tax, and the deadweight loss caused by the tax.